ShevetAhim/old-site/content_en/Partners/archery.md

 Site: http://www.blarchery.com/
 Phone: 048113861
 Facebook: https://www.facebook.com/bl.archery
-Summary: Learn and practice the art of archery.
+Summary: Learn and practice the art of archery in Bethlehem of Galilee.